jsonb-uy/rotulus/README.md

 ```

 ## Configuration
-At the very least you only need to set the environment variable `ROTULUS_SECRET` to a random string(e.g. generate via `rails secret`).
-For more configuration options:
+Setting the environment variable `ROTULUS_SECRET` to a random string value(e.g. generate via `rails secret`) is the minimum required setup needed.
+But for more configuration options:

 #### Create an initializer `config/initializers/rotulus.rb`: